Greek Wikipedia: Statistics

 As of May 2019, Greek Wikipedia is usually visited by 5,500,000 to 6,500,000 unique devices per month, while the unique devices per day are approximately 440,000.

 The origin of pageviews is mainly from Greece.
 The remainder of the pageviews comes from Cyprus, Germany, United States, United Kingdom and other countries.
 As of May 2019, Greece is the source for the bulk of the pageviews, being the source for nearly 27,000,000 pageviews out of 32,500,000 on the same month.

 As of May 2019, Greek Wikipedia receives approximately 30,000,000 pageviews per month, with a peak at winter months.
 Together with an increasing number of articles and improvements on quality, the pageviews have improved substantially in the last three years.

 Since 2017, the annual article growth amounts to 15,000 articles annually, while the average monthly growth amounts to 1,020-1,300 articles per month.
 In 2021 a new record of new articles has been reached, as more than 17,000 articles have been created since the beginning of the year, while the previous record was with 16,510 in 2017.
 Users with at least one edit during 2021 are expected to surpass 8,500, while in 2020 it was 8,012 and 7,453 in 2019.

+The daily pageviews of Greek Wikipedia vary within the year; peaking in the winter period (late November to mid March), while the months with the least page views are usually June, July and August.

 History

 Early years

 Greek Wikipedia was created on 1 December 2002.
 At the first months of existence, the new articles were very small and a handful of users were contributing, some of them just adding interwikis to other Wikipedias.
-The first Wikiproject were launched in November 2005.
+The first Wikiproject was launched in November 2005.
+Its main competitor at the time was LivePedia, started in 2004, which had more than 100,000 articles.
+Many articles of Livepedia were republished articles from donations of various publishing houses and the site was also a wiki.
+Approximately 250 articles are coming at least partially from Livepedia, thanks to the Livepedia's use of GFDL until 1 November 2008.